 The stick in this case is usually a document that either ends in ‘Action Plan’, ‘Strategy’, ‘Travel Plan’ or that perennial favourite, the Local Transport Plan (LTP).
 Cycle campaigners sometimes get very excited by such documents.
 Some will even have copies of the original ‘Action Plan’ or ‘Strategy’.
-These will often be between 10 and 20 years old and incredibly long and verbose with pictures of people in stonewash jeans on Raleigh touring or shopper bikes.
+These will often be between 10 and 30 years old.
+They will be long and verbose with pictures of people in stonewash jeans on Raleigh touring or shopper bikes.

 Some of you may have just responded to your local authorities Local Transport Plan (or LTP3).
 This document will mention the word ‘sustainable’ quite a lot along with the usual airy fairy commitment to reducing carbon and regeneration.
 However, you will realise as you read further that to a Highways Department, this is best achieved by sorting out traffic bottlenecks to ease congestion on their strategic road network – in essence, not looking at the sheer amount of cars as a problem and using engineering to try and arrive at a solution.
 In the past, it would have been Bypasses, Inner Relief Roads and the stunning decision that dual carriageways in town and city centres would be a good idea to relieve congestion.
 Nowadays, with reduced budgets, it just involves expensive consultation fees and tinkering around the edges.